Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 When it comes to fitness and training, it's important to find the right balance between challenging yourself and knowing when to take a step back.

-Overtraining can lead to burnout, injuries or even a drop in performance.
+Overtraining can lead to burnout, injury, or even a decline in performance.

-On the other hand, if you don't try hard enough, it can lead to minimal progress and a plateau.
+On the other hand, not trying hard enough can result in minimal progress and a plateau.

-So how do we determine the right amount of training for optimal results?
+So how do we determine the right level of training for optimal results?

-The first step to ensure you are on the right track with your training is to have a well-structured training plan.
+The first step to making sure you're on track with your training is a well-structured training plan.

-A good training plan contains a mixture of different types of training - strength training, endurance training, Flexibility training etc.
+A good training plan includes a mix of different types of training - strength training, endurance training, Flexibility training etc.

-It also includes built-in progressions to ensure you are constantly challenging yourself and improving.
+It also includes built-in progressions to ensure you're constantly challenging yourself and improving.

 Periodization is another important aspect of a well-thought-out training plan.